dragonskin/Anti-Hack/README.md

 Anti-Hack - Currently still in development.
 =========

-AntiHack will not compile and run, but it is now considered ALPHA!
+AntiHack will compile and run, but it is now considered ALPHA!
 Use at your own risk!

 Sourcemod-Plugin.
 Prefer to keep your players instead of banning them?
 Use Anti-Hack.